pi-star-2025/pi_star/2_sleep.md

 It’s said he even helped put Jesus on a cross, to emphasize why we he thought we would always be in pain

-Because we wouldn’t think in circular ways (like 3 and pi); we would only think in strong two-sided way like bone.
+Because we wouldn’t think in circular ways (like 3 and pi); we would only think in strong two-sided ways like bone.

 Bone is like ice or cocoons, it’s very mathematical and based on long strong 2-way thinking